October 30

 Destination – Just past Queets

 Some Notes – A low of 2 degrees last night.
-A cold morning but a beautiful sunny day.
+A cold morning, but a beautiful sunny day.
 I visited Ruby Beach on my south.
-It is classic Pacific Coast beach landscape – in other words beautiful.
+It is a classic Pacific Coast beach landscape – in other words, beautiful.

 Ruby Beach

-I temporary lost my GoPro in a pile of logs
+I temporarily lost my GoPro in a pile of logs

 Camping on a logging road tonight.